shaloo/docs.arcana/docs/auth/auth-core-usage-guide.md

 ---
 alias: auth-core-usage-guide
-title: 'Arcana Auth-Core SDK Usage Guide'
+title: 'Arcana Auth Core SDK Usage Guide'
 description: 'How to install and use the Arcana Auth-Core SDK with sample code and references.'
 arcana:
   root_rel_path: ..